ppxl/cli/man/src/image/load.md

 Loads a tarred repository from a file or the standard input stream.
 Restores both images and tags.
-Write image names or IDs imported it standard output stream.
+Write image names or IDs it imported to standard output stream.

 # EXAMPLES